-The Co-chairs dinner / meeting is composed of the co-chairs of all WGs, committees within HL7, HL7 leadership, and staff.
-Additionally, any meeting attendees are allowed to observe but not actively participate in discussion or decision-making unless they have been invited to participate on specific topics.
-Co-chairs must pre-register to attend this meeting (http://www.hl7.org/permalink/?WGM).
+The Co-chairs dinner / meeting is composed of the co-chairs of all WGs and committees within HL7, HL7 leadership, and staff.
+Additionally, any WGM attendees are allowed to observe but not actively participate in discussion or decision making unless they have been invited to participate on specific topics.
+While registering for the WGM, co-chairs should indicate their intent to attend this meeting.
 It is typically scheduled for Monday evening at each WGM.
 Check the meeting brochure to confirm the date/time and location of this meeting.
 While all co-chairs are encouraged to attend the meeting, only one co-chair per WG is required to attend.
-Should this not be possible, notification to the Steering Division (SD) is appropriate.
-One co-chair is selected by the Co-Chairs of each WG to represent the interests of the WG at the Co-chairs dinner/meeting.
+Should this not be possible, notification to the SD is appropriate.
+One co-chair is selected from amongest the co-chairs of each WG to represent the interests of that WG at the Co-chairs dinner/meeting.
 They are the official spokesperson and voting co-chair.
-The Co-chairs dinner/meeting is typically followed by SD meetings.
+The Co-chairs dinner/meeting is typically followed by the SD meetings.
 Co-chair representation from each WG is required at the SD meeting.
 When not possible, notification to the SD and WG is appropriate.
-SD meeting attendance by representatives from each Work Group is a Work Group Health metric
+SD meeting attendance by representatives from each WG is a WG Health metric

 Co-chairs Division of Labor